MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-telemetry.md

 - Number of new SSRS reports present
 - Number of Uncanned SSRS reports present
 - How frequently are canned reports used
-- How frequently are each PowerShell command used?
+- Frequency of each PowerShell command use
-- What features are used in the administration console? complete Heatmap
+- Features are used in the administration console. complete Heatmap
-- Number of management packs in the SCOM environment?
+- Number of management packs in the SCOM environment
-- Number of non-Microsoft signed packs?
+- Number of non-Microsoft signed packs
-- Management packs are installed/version/manufacturer (Microsoft and Non-Microsoft)?
+- Management packs installed/version/manufacturer (Microsoft and Non-Microsoft)
-- Table names and row counts in the operational database?
+- Table names and row counts in the operational database
-- Table Names and row counts in the data warehouse database?
+- Table names and row counts in the data warehouse database
-- Which partner products are installed?
+- Which partner products are installed
-- How long does it take for the windows console to launch?
+- Time taken for the windows console to launch
-- How long does it take for each of the monitoring screens to launch?
+-  Time taken for each of the monitoring screens to launch
-- How long does it take for each of the administration screens to launch?
+- Time taken for each of the administration screens to launch
 - Number of times network vicinity dashboard is launched
-- How many number of times do Data warehouse jobs fail?
+- Number of times the data warehouse jobs are failing
-- How many number of times the web console has been launched
+- Number of times the web console is being launched
-- How many number of times the Maintenance mode task and SMM SDK calls are made for create and edit to determine adoption of new feature
+- Number of times the Maintenance mode task and SMM SDK calls are made for create and edit to determine adoption of new feature
-- What Microsoft MP import fails and with what error
+- Details of the Microsoft MP import failures and error involved
-- What Microsoft alerts have been marked as not useful and with what reason
+- Microsoft alerts that are marked as not useful and the reason
 - Number of widgets, views, dashboards created in *Monitoring* pane
-- Number of dashboards in *My Workspace*?
+- Number of dashboards in *My Workspace*
-- Amount of time taken  to load the Scheduled Maintenance summary screen?
+- Time taken to load the Scheduled Maintenance summary screen
-- Average number of entities that are put to Maintenance mode through Maintenance mode task and Scheduled Maintenance mode screen
+- Average number of entities that are set to maintenance mode through Maintenance mode task and Scheduled Maintenance mode screen
-- Time taken for the setup to complete along with the features that were chosen?
+- Time taken for the setup to complete installation for the features chosen.
-- SQL configuration at setup time?
+- SQL configuration at setup time
-- What are the errors users facing  when they try to setup SCOM?
+- Errors observed by the users when they setup SCOM
-- Are customers entering a license key at the time of setup?
+- Are users entering a license key at the time of setup
-- How many customers are upgrading / how many are doing a full setup?
+- Number of customers  upgrading/ doing a full setup
-- What System Center ID does the SCOM environment reside in
+- System Center ID the SCOM environment reside in
 - Number of  times the *Updates and Recommendations* link clicked/refreshed
-- How many times the online catalog was down while loading *Updates and Recommendations* view
+- Number of times the online catalog was down while loading *Updates and Recommendations* view
-- How much time it took to load the *Updates and Recommendations* view
+- Time taken to load the *Updates and Recommendations* view
-- How many workloads in *Updates and Recommendations* view has *Updates available* status
+- Number of workloads in *Updates and Recommendations* view has *Updates available* status
-- How many workloads in *Updates and Recommendations* view have *Not installed* status
+- Number of workloads in *Updates and Recommendations* view have *Not installed* status
-- How many workloads in *Updates and Recommendations* view has *Partially installed* status
+- Number of workloads in *Updates and Recommendations* view has *Partially installed* status
-- How many workloads are shown in *Updates and Recommendation*
+- Number of workloads shown in *Updates and Recommendation*
 - How many times *Get MP* link is clicked in *Updates and Recommendations* view
-- How many times *Get All MPs* link is clicked in *Updates and Recommendations* view
+- Number of times *Get All MPs* link is clicked in *Updates and Recommendations* view
-- How many times *View Guide* link is clicked in *Updates and Recommendations* view
+- Number of times *View Guide* link is clicked in *Updates and Recommendations* view
 - Workload selected in *Get MP* call in *Updates and Recommendations* view
 - Workloads selected in *Get All MPs* call in *Updates and Recommendations* view
 - Workload install status in *Get MP* call in *Updates and Recommendations* view